Inevitabby/notes/cs2640/markdown/11 - Array and Dynamic Memory.md

 ## Dynamically Allocating $n$ Bytes (Alignment)

+In MIPS32, addresses must always be multiples of 4.

-To allocate a dynamic number of bytes $n$, we need to make sure we are requesting in chunks of 4 bytes.
+To allocate a dynamic number of bytes $n$, we need to make sure we are requesting in chunks of 4 bytes (bec

 To turn a number into the nearest multiple of 4, add 3 to the number and remove the lower two bits.
 $$